Modified Raspbian image with the latest SDR software pre-installed and ready to go. Compatible with every Raspberry Pi.

 List of pre-installed software: SDR Angel, Soapy Remote, GQRX, GNURadio, LimeUtil, and LimeVNA.

 We currently support the following SDRs: RTL-SDR, LimeSDR, PlutoSDR, Airspy, and Airspy HF.

 The latest version of the PiSDR supports every Raspberry Pi model (Zero, 1, 2, 3 and 4).

 Learn more Supported boards.

 The installation process is the same as the vanilla Raspbian.
-You will need a MicroSD card with at least 16GB of capacity.
+You will need a MicroSD card with at least 8GB of capacity.
 To transfer the image file to the memory card we recommend the open-source and multi-platform balenaEtcher or the official Raspberry Pi Imager.

 If you are feeling quite adventurous, you can copy the image to the memory card using

 dd.
 Warning: One should be extremely cautious using